What To Do After a Panic Attack… and Feel Better Again

 Positive affirmations are statements that can help you overcome negative thoughts.
 You could start from something simple like; ‘’I’m going to be okay.”

-5) Work with a trained Therapist
+5) Get Treatment for Panic Attacks working with a trained Therapist

 If you notice panic attacks returning, it might be a sign of Panic Disoder.
 Even if you’ve had just a few episodes, working with a clinician will allow you to explore the reasons behind your attacks as well as learning the strategies to reduce the frequency and intensity of panic attacks.